tiagoratao/potest/Building-an-OutSystems-pipeline-with-Azure-DevOps-Multistage-Pipeline-(WIP).md

 #### 1.1.
 Create a variable group

-From the Azure Pipelines Dashboard, open the "Library" tab to see a list of existing variable groups for your project and choose "+ Variable group".<br/>
+From the Azure Pipelines Dashboard, open the "Library" tab to see a list of existing variable groups for your project and choose "+ Variable group".
-Enter a name and description for the variable group and make it accessible to any pipeline by setting the option "Allow access to all pipelines".

 #### 1.2.
 Register LifeTime authentication token as a secret variable